jaspervdveen/vscode-stryker/docs/mutation-server-protocol.md

 ### Instrument run
 The request is sent from the client to the server to request mutations for the given glob patterns.

+Note: I think the 'instrument' name is confusing.
+The term 'instrumentation' is coined by me when I was implementing mutant schemata.
+I based it on the name that istanbul (a code coverage measurement tool) uses.
+It refers to the act of generating mutants and instrumenting the code.
+You actually only need the mutants here.
+Thus I think 'mutate' or 'generateMutants' is better.

 Request:
 * method: 'instrument'